DEAL OR NO DEAL · 2024

 03

-With three friction points defined by data not assumption - the challenge wasn't knowing what to solve.
+The challenge wasn't knowing what to solve.
 It was solving it inside a codebase that pushed back on every decision.

+Rather than accepting it, I built a working prototype of a conditional collapse architecture — the panel would retract during active session time and expand when needed.
+I brought it to a cross-functional meeting with the PM, Head of Product, and engineering leads.
 The argument wasn't aesthetic.
-It was behavioural: users were scrolling away from their tickets because the panel was eating the screen.
+It was behavioural: users were scrolling away from their content because the panel was eating the screen.
 Session data backed it.
 The prototype de-risked it.
 The team aligned.

 Weather app image